-In 2018 Kimes was honored as the inaugural Sonkin-Siegal Endowed Chair at the Chautauqua Institution, where he had founded VACI and served as Artistic Director in the Visual Arts for 33 years.
+In 2018 Kimes was honored as the inaugural Sonkin-Siegal Endowed Chair at the Chautauqua Institution, where he had served as Artistic Director in the Visual Arts for over three decades.
 A 2016 Scholar in Residence in the Art and Philosophy Seminar at the American Academy in Rome, he has received awards to be Artist in Residence at SACI in Florence; to work on the island of Kauai; to spend a year painting near Todi, Italy; a US Department of the Interior award to be artist in residence at Yellowstone; a grant from the Instituto Nacional de Bellas Artes to work in southern Mexico; Eisenhower Foundation support to be a US Visual Arts representative to the Jurmala Cultural Exchange in the Soviet Union; studio residency awards from the Millay Foundation, the Assensore di Cultura in Corciano, Italy, the Accademia di Belli Arti in Perugia, and many others.

 He has been a guest artist at universities, art academies and programs throughout the United States (a few of which include Dartmouth, Bard, Carnegie-Mellon, UC Davis, Parsons, Syracuse, Cleveland Institute of Art, Harvard, and Cooper Union) as well as programs in Rome, Umbria, Florence, Mexico, Germany, Latvia and others.

-Kimes' curatorial practice is extensive, having organized dozens of major exhibitions throughout the United States and internationally over the past 30+ years.
+Kimes' curatorial practice is extensive, having organized dozens of salient exhibitions throughout the United States and internationally over the past 30+ years.
 As an educator and cultural builder he is in his fourth decade as a practicing artist who also teaches: more than 5,000 art students have studied with him directly, and many thousands more indirectly, in the programs he has built and led in New York City, Chautauqua, Washington, DC, Rome and Umbria.

 LOIS JUBECK, Managing Director